yaroslaff/evalidate/README.md

     ERROR: Validation error: Operaton type Call is not allowed

 # Extending evalidate, safenodes and addnodes #
 Evalidate has built-in set of python operations, which are considered 'safe' (from author point of view).
-Code is considered valid only if all of it's operations are in this lisst.
+Code is considered valid only if all of it's operations are in this list.
 You can override this list by adding argument *safenodes* like:
 ```python
 success,result = evalidate.safeeval(src,c, safenodes=['Expression','BinOp','Num','Add'])
 ```